imaicom/Zcale/readme.md

 PARTcommunity<br>
 http://b2b.partcommunity.com/<br>
 <br>
 Unfortunately , read one millimeter wrong one inch .
 I tried to contact support .
 It seems not to repair .
 Can be used if the size to 0.03937007874 (1mm/25.4mm).
-I wrote the sketchup plugin.<br>
+I wrote the sketchup plugin.
+You can reduce the grouped items to their original size.<br>
 <br>
 Install the Zcale-selection.rb file to your sketchup Plugins directory.
 This directory will be in a different location depending on your sketchup version.<br>
 <br>